WKEW: History

 WGBG ("We're Going to Beat Germany") signed on 10 months before the attack on Pearl Harbor in 1941, playing such artists as Glenn Miller and Artie Shaw.

 John Cirt Gill, Jr., known as "Jam-A-Ditty", became the state's first African American disc jockey in 1949.

 Disc jockey Rick Dees began his career at WGBG, which was called "Top Gun Radio".
 Another student at Grimsley High School dared him to audition, and he succeeded.

 Dusty Dunn began his 44-year career at WGBG "when The Beatles were the next big thing."
 In the early 1980s, he returned to the station (which was WKEW by that time) to do a four-hour morning talk show.
 Open Line, Greensboro's first talk show hosted by Ken Karns moved to WKEW in November 1986 when WBIG 1470 signed off.

 In 1980, Bill Mitchell bought WGBG and changed its callsign to WKEW.
 The station also became the first full-time news/talk station in Greensboro.

+During the 1990s WKEW was the home station to the Greensboro/Carolina Monarchs hockey team and an Anaheim Mighty Ducks radio network affiliate.
+WKEW broadcast many Ducks games late at night.

 On September 3, 1998, WKEW changed to Radio Disney, a radio format designed for children.

 Truth Broadcasting bought WKEW in 2000.
 In November 2000, Radio Disney moved to 1320 WCOG and WKEW began simulcasting the same programming as WPOL in Winston-Salem.